 Everest base camp charity trek is trekking to the heartland of mountain and satisfaction for the social good work.
-Since the successful ascent of Everest the Khumbu region has enjoyed the international attention.
+Since the successful ascent of Everest, the Khumbu region has enjoyed the international attention.
 We will follow the footsteps of Tensing Norgay and Edmond Hillary.
 Our Everest base camp charity trek provides you with lifelong memories of the Himalayas whereas allowing you to contribute to deprived children within Nepal.
 The profit generated from such trips will be donated to schools and other social works.

 The trek to Everest base camp from Lukla takes you through lush valleys with abundant flora and fauna, past friendly Sherpa villages and Buddhist monasteries through the land of the legendary Sherpa’s into the Sagarmatha (Everest) national park.
 The Everest base camp trek is not only famous for its proximity of world’s highest peak but also for its friendly Sherpa people.
-Picturesque Sherpa villages, great variety of cultures, traditions and active Buddhist monasteries are the highlights of EBC charity trekking.
+Picturesque Sherpa villages, great variety of cultures, traditions, and active Buddhist monasteries are the highlights of EBC charity trekking.

 We follow the classic trail to Namche Bazaar, Khumjung and Lobuche to the Everest Base Camp and go on to Kalapathar.
 From Tengboche to Pangboche (3,985m) the trail rises through meadows where graze yak.
 We climb up amongst large boulders to the broad summit of Kalapathar (5,545m), which offers the best view of Everest and Khumbu Glacier.
-After visit a Kalapathar you will have an opportunity to visit Everest base camp, located at the foot of the Khumbu ice fall we will spend a day in Everest Base Camp.
+After the visit a Kalapathar you will have an opportunity to visit Everest base camp, located at the foot of the Khumbu icefall we will spend a day at Everest Base Camp.
 After having a memorable time in Everest Base camp we will trek back to Gorakshep.

 The profit from this Everest Base Camp charity trek will go to schools, orphanage house, recycle project and for disable people